Causes of Infertility

 The 1 Year Myth

-A common misconceptions is one should wait until a year or six months has passed before talking with a fertility specialist.
+A common misconception is one should wait until a year or six months have passed before talking with a fertility specialist.
 There are many advantages to speaking with a fertility specialist before the six-month or year mark.
 Your fertility specialist may order blood testing or recommend a prenatal vitamin regimen that can improve fertility and ensure the health of your baby.
 Learn more by scheduling a consultation with one of our fertility specialists.
-Ohio Reproductive Medicine is widely regarded as the leading fertility clinic in Southern Ohio.
+Ohio Reproductive Medicine is widely regarded as the leading fertility clinic in Central Ohio.

 One in six couples ages 15-44 has difficulty conceiving without assistance, so you’re not alone.
 About 12% of women in that age group have difficulty carrying to term.

-Infertility is a shared problem between a man and women.
-At least 1/3 or more of infertile couples have a female factor that accounts for infertility; and 1/3 or more of infertile couples have a male factor that account for infertility.
-In the remaining one third there are issues with both the man and woman or no cause is discovered.
-For this reason, we recommend that both partners be evaluated.
+Infertility is a shared problem between a man and a woman.
+At least 1/3 or more of infertile couples have a female factor that accounts for infertility, and 1/3 or more of infertile couples have a male factor that accounts for infertility.
+In the remaining one-third, there are issues with both the man and woman, or no cause is discovered.
+For this reason, we recommend that both partners and individuals be evaluated.

 To achieve pregnancy, four things are necessary: